 Even if all the above are true, I still don’t see why coffee outlets could not be opened by a serious China competitor.
 There are over 160 Chinese cities with over 1M people.
 And this will increase to 220 cities by 2025.
 So even today, there is just a lot room for a new entrant, say in Chongqing or some other region.

 What is really stopping a major company like China Resources from opening 500 stores?
 Why can’t Wanda take over all the coffee outlets in their +100 Wanda Plazas?
 They are doing exactly that in hotels and cinemas at the moment.
 Why aren’t the big boys of China entering this market?

 Is it possible that the senior business people of China all grew up drinking tea and never really started drinking coffee?
 Maybe people like Wang Jianlin just don’t like coffee?

-Final Explanation: It could still be a fad.
+Final Explanation: It could still be somewhat a fad.

 The truth is I don’t know why Starbucks doesn’t have a serious competitor in China.
-Service businesses are an important new sector in China.
+Service businesses are an important sector in China.
 And it is an area where local companies have struggled.
 Still, it seems very strange to me.
 Note: I am writing this in a Starbucks.
+All ideas are appreciated.

 I write, speak and consult about how to win (and not lose) in digital strategy and transformation.